Skip to content

 The honest count

 I should be straight about the sample first.
-This is a running tally, not a study: 17 structured tests run under a fixed pass/fail rule, plus a handful of failures I’ve logged while using these tools on real decisions, around 20 documented cases.
+This is a running tally, nothing formal: 17 structured tests run under a fixed pass/fail rule, plus a handful of failures I’ve logged while using these tools on real decisions, around 20 documented cases.
 That’s enough to show a pattern.
 It is nowhere near enough to stamp a general accuracy rate on ChatGPT, and you should be suspicious of anyone who gives you one from a sample this size.

-The figures that get quoted are real and worth knowing: Purdue found 52% of ChatGPT’s programming answers wrong, the BBC put accuracy problems in nearly half of news-related responses.
-But Purdue tested coding on a 2023 model and the BBC tested news retrieval.
+The figures that get quoted are real and worth knowing: a study of ChatGPT’s answers to programming questions found 52% of them wrong, the BBC put accuracy problems in nearly half of news-related responses.
+But that study tested coding on a 2023 model and the BBC tested news retrieval.
 Neither tells you whether to trust the share price ChatGPT just handed you.
 That gap is why I keep my own tally.

 And the reason I won’t reduce mine to one figure is that an average would lie.
 On the question types where ChatGPT knows its limits, it passed nearly every time.
 On live prices generated as text, it failed nearly every time.
 Blend those into a single “70% accurate” and you’ve thrown away the only thing worth knowing: which kind of question fails.